-Social Impact Director; Non-Executive Director of The Low Carbon Hub CIC Limited
+Social Impact Director; Exec Director of Low Carbon Hub CIC and IPS Limited

 Saskya has over 25 years’ experience in the voluntary sector and has worked with a wide range of organisations, from entirely volunteer-run initiatives to national and global charities such as Comic Relief, UNICEF and Oxfam.
 During this time, Saskya has been involved in strategy development, fundraising, multi-agency collaborative projects and corporate social responsibility.
 She now works for the Low Carbon Hub, supporting the development of community-owned renewable energy across Oxfordshire.
 Her voluntary work included running Low Carbon West Oxford’s Low Carbon Living Programme – encouraging people to take practical action to make significant, sustained cuts to their carbon footprint.
 Saskya is a Director of Osney Lock Hydro Ltd. She is a member of the Institute of Fundraisers, holds a Natural Sciences degree, a certificate in voluntary sector management, and in 2011 studied Social Marketing at the Open University.
 Saskya lives in Oxford with her husband and two children.